Hugh Quarshie

 Hugh Anthony Quarshie (born 22 December 1954) is a Ghanaian-born British actor.
-Some of his best-known roles include his appearances in the films Highlander (1986), The Church (1989), Star Wars: Episode I – The Phantom Menace (1999), and the Doctor Who episodes "Daleks in Manhattan" and "Evolution of the Daleks" (2007) as well as his long-running role as Ric Griffin in the BBC One medical drama Holby City (2001–2020).
-Quarshie played the role of Ric for 19 years and was the longest-serving cast member in Holby City, until he confirmed his departure in October 2020.
-The character departed in Episode 1034 (Episode 26) of Series 22, which aired on 10 November 2020, though he returned for the show's final episode in March 2022.
+He is known for his long-running role as Ric Griffin on the BBC One medical drama Holby City (2001–20), and for playing Captain Panaka in the Star Wars film Episode I – The Phantom Menace (1999).

+He is also known for stage roles with the Royal Shakespeare Company, of which he has been a member since 1981 and an associate since 2005.
+His film work includes Highlander, Nightbreed and Fantastic Beasts: The Crimes of Grindelwald.
+In 1987, he was nominated for the Laurence Olivier Award for Best Actor and in 2022 he was nominated for the British Academy Television Award for Best Actor for playing Neville Lawrence in Stephen (2021).
+He has also won a Critics' Circle Theatre Award and an Emmy Award.

 Early life

 A member of the Euro-African community of Ghana, Quarshie is of mixed Ghanaian, English and Dutch ancestry.
 He was born in Accra, Ghana, to Emma Wilhelmina (née Phillips; 1917–2004) and Richard Quarshie (1913–2006).
 His mother was of chiefly ancestry; her relatives currently serve as the chiefs of the Ghanaian village of Abii.

 Hugh emigrated with his family to the United Kingdom at the age of three.
 He was educated at Bryanston School in Dorset and Dean Close School in Cheltenham, Gloucestershire (during which time he played the role of Othello at the Tuckwell Theatre), before reading PPE at Christ Church, Oxford.